uf2020/ccxt/Manual.md

 ## Passing Parameters To API Methods

-The set of all possible legacy API endpoints differs from market to market.
+The set of all possible API endpoints differs from market to market.
 Most of methods accept a single associative array (or a Python dict) of key-value parameters.
 The params are passed as follows:

 ```
 bitso.publicGetTicker ({ book: 'eth_mxn' })            // JavaScript